Twin Pregnancy Complications...

 A rear condition affecting 1% of twin pregnancies, Mo-Mo twins occurs when identical (monozygotic) twins share a placenta and an amniotic sac.
 An ultrasound is the only way this can be diagnosed.
 The concern is the umbilical cords can become entangled cutting off the supply of oxygen and nutrients.
 The only cure is to deliver the babies.

 usually only last for the duration of the pregnancy.
-A Twin pregnancy can increase your chance of gestational diabetes.
+Having a twin pregnancy can increase your chance of gestational diabetes.

-Most expectant mothers will need to adjust their diet and others that may need to have insulin.
+Most expectant mothers will need to adjust their diet and others may need to have insulin.